Sam Houston State University: Academics

-Additionally, the university enrolls more than 350 high achieving undergraduate students in the selective Elliott T. Bowers Honors College.
+Additionally, the university enrolls more than 350 high-achieving undergraduate students in the selective Elliott T. Bowers Honors College.

-Programs within the college of Criminal Justice were recently ranked by the Journal of Criminal Justice in the top five nationally.
-The theater and dance programs were ranked by Dance Spectrum Magazine in the top 25 nationally, and according to the National Dance Association, SHSU is home to quality athletic dance team.
-The university offers the only Professional Golf Management program in Texas, one of 20 in the country.
+Programs within the College of Criminal Justice were recently ranked by the Journal of Criminal Justice in the top five nationally.
+The theater and dance programs were ranked by Dance Spectrum Magazine in the top 25 nationally, and according to the National Dance Association, SHSU is home to a quality athletic dance team.
+The university offers the only Professional Golf Management program in Texas, one of 17 in the country affiliated with the Professional Golfers' Association of America.
 SHSU also has one of the oldest speech and debate programs in the nation.

 As of May 2016, the university offers: